Exeexe93/CS3219-Assignment-B/README.md

 ## Part B1

-Instructions on how to run the API locally and access the deployed API.
+Instructions on how to run the API locally and access the deployed API:

 1) In order to run this assignment, you are required to download [NodeJs](https://nodejs.org/en/download/), [MongoDb](https://www.mongodb.com/try/download/community) and [PostMan](https://www.postman.com/).